YAMR7N/chatccMetricEvaluator/README.md

 ## 📝 Recent Updates

-### Latest Changes (v1.6.0)
+### Latest Changes (v1.6.1)
-- ✅ **Real-time submit button validation** - Button now disabled by default
+- ✅ **Reverted to default values approach** - Boolean defaults to False, Count to 0, Text to blank
-- ✅ Submit button enables automatically when at least one metric is rated
+- ✅ **Added confirmation modal** - Warns user when submitting without changing any values
-- ✅ Shows tooltip "Rate at least one metric to submit" when disabled
+- ✅ Modal explains what defaults will be submitted (False/0/Blank)
-- ✅ Reused progress bar's `checkCardHasRating()` logic for validation
+- ✅ User must explicitly confirm or cancel
-- ✅ Updates instantly as user interacts with inputs
+- ✅ Submit button always enabled (validation happens on click)

 ### Previous Updates (v1.5.9)
 - ✅ Fixed Boolean fields being prefilled with "False" by default